Vigorous exercise can slow Parkinson’s

 To determine if patients got better or worse, the researchers used the Unified Parkinson’s Disease Rating Scale.
 The volunteers were on average at about 20 on the scale, which measures 31 different areas of mood, activity levels and motor skills.
 Patients score from 0-4 on each and thus the most severe possible score is 124.

 Shulman did a similar experiment.
-She found that no matter how intense the exercise, almost all patients who exercised walked faster.
+She found that no matter how intense the exercise, almost all patients who exercised were later able to walk faster.

 Related: Parkinson's patients dance away their symptoms